standardebooks/tools/README.md

 # About

-This repository contains various tools Standard Ebooks uses to produce its ebooks.
+A collection of tools Standard Ebooks uses to produce its ebooks, including basic setup of ebooks, text processing, and build tools.

-## Build Tools
+# Installation

+Several dependencies must be installed before you can use these tools.
+On Ubuntu 16.04, you can install everything with:

+	sudo apt install python3-pip xsltproc libxml2-utils xmlstarlet libxml-xpath-perl recode html-xml-utils python3-cssselect python3-regex python3-pip librsvg2-bin libimage-exiftool-perl python3-lxml zip epubcheck calibre
+	sudo pip3 install pyhyphen roman titlecase beautifulsoup4 smartypants sudo python3 -c "exec(\"from hyphen import dictools\\ndictools.install('en_GB')\\ndictools.install('en_US')\")"

+	#Install required fonts
+	mkdir -p ~/.fonts/
+	wget -O ~/.fonts/LeagueSpartan-Bold.otf "https://github.com/theleagueof/league-spartan/blob/master/LeagueSpartan-Bold.otf?raw=true"
+	wget -O ~/.fonts/OFLGoudyStM.otf "https://github.com/theleagueof/sorts-mill-goudy/blob/master/OFLGoudyStM.otf?raw=true"
+	wget -O ~/.fonts/OFLGoudyStM-Italic.otf "https://github.com/theleagueof/sorts-mill-goudy/blob/master/OFLGoudyStM-Italic.otf?raw=true"
+	sudo fc-cache -fv

+# Tool descriptions

-### `british2american`
+-	### `british2american`

 	Try to convert British quote style to American quote style in DIRECTORY/src/epub/text/.

 	Quotes must already be "typogrified"--i.e. curly.

 	This script isn't perfect; proofreading is required, especially near closing quotes near to em-dashes.

-### `build`
+-	### `build`

 	Build an ebook from a Standard Ebook source directory.

-### `build-cover`
+-	### `build-cover`

 	Build an ebook cover a Standard Ebook source directory and place the output in DIRECTORY/src/epub/images/.

-### `build-kobo`
+-	### `build-kobo`

 	Convert files in a Standard Ebooks source directory to be Kobo-compatible.

-### `clean`
+-	### `clean`

 	Prettify source files in a Standard Ebook source directory, including canonicalizing XML and minifying SVGs.
 Note that this only prettifies the source code; it doesn't perform typography changes.

-### `create-draft`
+-	### `create-draft`

 	Create a skeleton of a new Standard Ebook.

-### `dec2roman`
+-	### `dec2roman`

 	Convert a decimal number to a Roman numeral.

-### `endnotes2kindle`
+-	### `endnotes2kindle`

 	Convert epub-friendly endnotes to Kindle-friendly popup endnotes.

-### `find-mismatched-diacritics`
+-	### `find-mismatched-diacritics`

 	Find words with mismatched diacritics in Standard Ebook source directories.
 For example, 'cafe' in one file and 'café' in another.

-### `find-unused-selectors`
+-	### `find-unused-selectors`

 	Find unused local.css CSS selectors in Standard Ebook source directories.

-### `hyphenate`
+-	### `hyphenate`

 	Insert soft hyphens at syllable breaks in an XHTML file.

-### `interactive-sr`
+-	### `interactive-sr`

 	A macro for calling Vim to interactively search and replace a regex on a list of files.

-### `make-url-safe`
+-	### `make-url-safe`

 	Make a string URL-safe.

-### `modernize-spelling`
+-	### `modernize-spelling`

 	Modernize spelling of some archaic words, and replace words that may be archaically compounded with a dash to a more modern spelling.
 For example, replace "ash-tray" with "ashtray".

-### `ordinal`
+-	### `ordinal`

 	Print the ordinal for one or more integers.

-### `prepare-release`
+-	### `prepare-release`

 	Calculate the ebook's word count, and update content.opf and colophon.xhtml with release and modified timestamps.

-### `print-manifest-and-spine`
+-	### `print-manifest-and-spine`

 	Create a ```<manifest>``` and ```<spine>``` tag for content.opf based on the passed Standard Ebooks source directory and print to standard output.

-### `reading-ease`
+-	### `reading-ease`

 	Calculate the Flesch reading ease for a Standard Ebooks source directory.

-### `reorder-endnotes`
+-	### `reorder-endnotes`

 	Increment the specified endnote and all following endnotes by 1.

-### `roman2dec`
+-	### `roman2dec`

 	Convert a Roman numeral to a decimal number.

-### `semanticate`
+-	### `semanticate`

 	Apply some scriptable semantics rules from the Standard Ebooks semantics manual to a Standard Ebook source directory.

-### `simplify-tags`
+-	### `simplify-tags`

 	Simplify some HTML and CSS to be more compatible with crappier reading systems (ADE I'm looking at you...)

-### `split-file`
+-	### `split-file`

 	Split an XHTML file into many files at all instances of `<!--se:split-->`, and include a header template for each file.

-### `titlecase`
+-	### `titlecase`

 	Convert a string to titlecase.

-### `toc2kindle`
+-	### `toc2kindle`

 	Flatten ToC to be at most 2 levels deep for Kindle compatibility.
 Generally only used by the `build` script and not called independently.

-### `typogrify`
+-	### `typogrify`

 	Apply some scriptable typography rules from the Standard Ebooks typography manual to a Standard Ebook source directory.

-### `unicode-names`
+-	### `unicode-names`

 	Display Unicode code points, descriptions, and links to more details for each character in a string.
 Useful for differentiating between different flavors of spaces, dashes, and invisible characters like word joiners.

-### `update-asin`
+-	### `update-asin`

 	Change the ASIN of a mobi/azw3 file.

-### `word-count`
+-	### `word-count`

 	Count the number of words in an HTML file and optionally categorize by length.

-### `view-modified`
+-	### `view-modified`

 	Check all author directories in the current or specified directory to see if there are changes that need to be committed.

 # What a Standard Ebooks source directory looks like